WhittakerLab/AAScatterPlot/README.md

 1. Run AAScatterPlot_web.exe.
 2. If Windows gives warning about protecting software, allow software to make modification to the system.
 3. Follow installation instructions.
 It will download the necessary matlab files from the internet.
-4. Find and run the AAScatterPlotGUI application.
+4. Find and run the AAScatterPlot application.

 ### Option 2) Use in MATLAB (Requires bioinformatics tool box)
 1. Copy all files into a folder in the computer.